awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 1. For **Filter**, specify the type of IP traffic data to log\.
 Choose **All** to log accepted and rejected traffic, **Rejected** to record only rejected traffic, or **Accepted** to record only accepted traffic\.

+1. For **Maximum aggregation interval**, choose the maximum period of time during which a flow is captured and aggregated into one flow log record\.

 1. For **Destination**, choose **Send to an Amazon S3 bucket**\.

 1. For **S3 bucket ARN**, specify the Amazon Resource Name \(ARN\) of an existing Amazon S3 bucket\.
 You can include a subfolder in the bucket ARN\.
 The bucket cannot use `AWSLogs` as a subfolder name, as this is a reserved term\.